Image Wrap

 Burbank DUI field sobriety tests are probably similar to the ones that Michael Floyd took (and allegedly failed) a week ago.
 But what exactly happens when you take these tests?
 Generally, the first test that you get is a vision test called the horizontal gaze nystagmus test.
 An officer shines a flashlight in your eyes to see how your pupils react to the stimulus.
 You will also be asked to do a bunch of balancing and coordination tests – touch your nose with your fingers, stand on one leg, walk back and forth across a line, etc. Your mental acuity may also be tested.
 For instance, you may be asked to recite the alphabet backwards or to count backwards.
 Officers will also take into account other potential “symptoms” of DUI, such as alcohol on your breath, slurring words, bloodshot eyes, admission to having drunk, disheveled appearance, and inconsistent storytelling.

 A Los Angeles criminal defense attorney, like Burbank’s Michael Kraut, can help you piece together a strong and evidence-based defense and help you figure out how to respond to charges against you.
 Michael Kraut served for many years as a Deputy District Attorney for LA, and he is widely respected as a pundit who speaks on national television about Burbank DUI matters.
-The Kraut Criminal & DUI Lawyers is located at 2600 West Olive Avenue, 5th Floor, Burbank, California 91505 Phone: (818) 563-9810.
+The Kraut Law Group Criminal & DUI Lawyers, Inc. is located at 2600 West Olive Avenue, 5th Floor, Burbank, California 91505 Phone: (818) 563-9810.

 Continue reading